thiago-lira/marvel-app/README.md

 * **Pre commit**: before to commit, runs lint.

 ## Deployment
 This project uses Travis CI.
 Just commit on master branch and it will deploy if the build pass.
+Check the build progress [right here](https://travis-ci.com/github/thiago-lira/marvel-app/builds/218463479).

 ## Built with
 * Node.js